-Event Dates | |
+| Event Dates | |

-Application starts | 3rd February 2025 |
+| Application starts | March 9, 2026 |

-Session 1: | FRIDAYS: No Morning Session Afternoon Session: 1.30 pm to 4.30 pm (180 mins / 3.0 hours) |
+| Session 1: | FRIDAYS: No Morning Session Afternoon Session: 1.30 pm to 4.30 pm (180 mins / 3.0 hours) |

-Session 2: | SATURDAYS Morning Session: 10.00 a.m. to 1.00 pm (180 mins /3.0 hours) Afternoon Session: 1.30 pm to 4.30 pm (180 mins / 3.0 hours) |
+| Session 2: | SATURDAYS Morning Session: 10.00 a.m. to 1.00 pm (180 mins /3.0 hours) Afternoon Session: 1.30 pm to 4.30 pm (180 mins / 3.0 hours) |

-To apply for NATA 2025, candidates must visit the portal and create a username and password by providing the required information.
-Clicking the “ONLINE APPLICATION NATA–2025” link will direct them to the application form.
+To apply for NATA 2026, candidates must visit the portal and create a username and password by providing the required information.
+Clicking the “ONLINE APPLICATION NATA–2026” link will direct them to the application form.
 This interactive form is divided into subsections, and fields marked with an asterisk (*) are mandatory.
 The application process involves three steps: providing personal details, uploading documents, and paying the fee.
 Candidates will first complete the personal details section, then upload the necessary documents, and finally pay the application fee.
 Upon successful payment, a confirmation page will be generated, which candidates should print and keep for their records.
 No documents need to be sent by post.

-Candidates should upload the following images:
+All candidates are required to upload the following images:

-1. Recent Passport-size Photograph in Colour with both ears visible and front view
+Recent Passport-size Photograph in Color with both ears visible and front view only – jpg / jpeg

-2. Candidate Signature- jpg / jpeg format
+format.
+Candidate Signature- jpg / jpeg format.

 The Photograph/ Signature should be as per below:

-Document | Storage size | Image dimension | ||
+| Document | Storage size | Image dimension | ||

-Minimum | Maximum | Height | Width | |
+| Minimum | Maximum | Height | Width | |

-Photograph | 4 KB | 100 KB | 4.5 cm | 3.5 cm |
+| Photograph | 4 KB | 100 KB | 4.5 cm | 3.5 cm |

-Signature | 1 KB | 30 KB | 1.5 cm | 3.5 cm |
+| Signature | 1 KB | 30 KB | 1.5 cm | 3.5 cm |

-Application Fees:
+NATA 2026 Application Fees:

-Application Fees | General/ OBC (N-CL) | SC/ST/EWS/ PwD | Transgender | Outside India |
+| Application Fees | General/ OBC (N-CL) | SC/ST/EWS/ PwD | Transgender | Outside India |

-Per Test | ₹1750 | ₹1250 | ₹1000 | ₹15000 |
+| Per Test | ₹1750 | ₹1250 | ₹1000 | ₹15000 |

-NATA 2025 Eligibility Criteria
+NATA 2026 Eligibility Criteria

-Eligibility Criteria for taking NATA Entrance exam:
+Eligibility Criteria for taking NATA Entrance exam 2026:

 Passed or appearing in: